Pincher Creek-Macleod

 Pincher Creek-Macleod was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1993 to 1997.

 History

 The Pincher Creek-Macleod electoral district was created in 1993, when Pincher Creek-Crowsnest merged with Macleod.
 In 1997 the riding changed names to Livingstone-Macleod.

-The riding was situated in the rocky mountains and foothills of south west Alberta and along the Alberta, British Columbia border.
+The riding was situated in the rocky mountains and foothills of south-western Alberta and along the Alberta–British Columbia border.